nwdigitalradio/n7nix/xastir/README_AUDIO.md

 ### How to determine an audio device to use

-* Run _aplay -l_ and choose the most likely device.
+* Run [aplay -l](http://manpages.org/aplay) command and choose the most likely device.
   * From the list below:
     * Card 0 is the HDMI device - you might use this if the speaker is embedded in your display.
       * Device name is ```plughw:0,0```